cyanidecupcake/fab-moments-handbook/checkIn.md

 ##Before the Chat
-As a group plan what questions you want to ask and write them down in a Google Doc.
+As a group plan what questions you want to ask and write them down in a Google Doc or Etherpad.

 Decide who will be asking questions during the chat.
 You can rotate Askers or have one dedicated Asker.